chriszarate/grunt-load-options/README.md

 };
 ```

 That’s it!
 That’s your entire Gruntfile, forever, for every project.
+Behind
+the scenes, this plugin loads your plugin configuration and tasks from the
+`grunt` subfolder.

 ### Plugin options